Thomascountz/thomascountz/_posts/2025-07-17-chromes-ssl-bypass-cheatcode.md

 Just a few days later, on January 10, 2018, [the bypass code was changed once again](https://chromium-review.googlesource.com/c/chromium/src/+/860418):

-`thisisnotesafe` was changed to `dGhpc2lzdW5zYWZl`, in what I believe was an attempt at obfuscation.
+`thisisnotsafe` was changed to `dGhpc2lzdW5zYWZl`, in what I believe was an attempt at obfuscation.

 ```bash
 $ echo dGhpc2lzdW5zYWZl | base64 -d